-Exposure to cockroaches is an important asthma trigger, particularly for children with asthma living in inner cities, Wein said.
+A common environmental allergen you might not want to think about is cockroaches.
+They often trigger asthma, particularly for children with asthma living in inner cities, Wein said.
 “The use of a single intervention, insecticidal bait, to reduce cockroach exposure in the home of children with asthma in New Orleans showed intervention homes had significantly fewer cockroaches than did control homes,” he noted, referencing a study published in the Journal of Allergy and Clinical Immunology in January 2017.

 “Children in control homes that did not try to eliminate cockroaches had more asthma symptoms and unscheduled health care utilization compared with children living in intervention homes.
 The strategic placement of insecticidal bait – which is inexpensive, has low toxicity and is widely available – resulted in sustained cockroach elimination over 12 months and was associated with improved asthma outcomes.”